Donders-Institute/bidscoin/README.md

    ```
    bidsmapper.py raw bids
    ```
-   - Open the `bids/code/bidsmap.yaml` file and check the "extra_data" section for images that should go in the BIDS sections (e.g. T1, fMRI or DWI data).
-If so, add the missing training samples (check the messages in the command shell) to the `samples` folder tree and rerun the `bidstrainer.py bids` command.
-   - In the `bids/code/bidsmap.yaml` file, rename the "task_label" of the functional scans into something more readable, e.g. "Reward" and "Stop"
-   - Add a search pattern to the [IntendedFor](#field-maps-intendedfor) field such that it will select your fMRI runs
-   - Change the options such that you will get non-zipped nifti data (i.e. `*.nii `instead of `*.nii.gz`) in your BIDS data collection

 3. **BIDS editing.** Edit your bidsmap.yaml file by running the [bidseditor](#running-the-bidseditor) bash command:
    ```
-   bidseditor.py raw bids
+   bidseditor.py bids
    ```
+   - Rename the "task_label" of the functional scans into something more readable, e.g. "Reward" and "Stop"
+   - Add a search pattern to the [IntendedFor](#field-maps-intendedfor) field such that it will select your fMRI runs
+   - When done, open the bidsmap.yaml file and change the options such that you will get non-zipped nifti data (i.e. `*.nii `instead of `*.nii.gz`) in your BIDS data collection

 4. **BIDS coining.** Convert your raw data collection into a BIDS collection by running the bidscoiner bash command (note that the input is the same as for the bidsmapper):
    ```